horia141/jupiter/src/docs/material/concepts/habits.md

 A habit can have a repeat count.
 This makes the task actually be generated multiple times in a given time period.
 It's easier to model some habits - like reading 10 books in a year.

+How tasks are generated is further controlled by a _repeat strategy_.
+This determines how the repeats are spread out in the period.
+There are currently two optins:

+* `All Same`: every task generated will have an actionable data that is the start of the particular period's interval, and an due date that is the end of the interval.
+* `Spread Out No Overlap`: tasks will be placed in the interval in order such that the due date of one is the actionable date of the other, perfectly partinioning the period's interval.
+The number of days in the period must be larger than the repeat count.
+Even so there isn't a guarantee each one will receive the same number of days.
+For example, if for a weekly period and a repeat count of `4`, the generated tasks will each have `2`, `2`, `2`, and `1` days in duration respectively.

+Repeat count and stragies are not available when the period is `daily`.
+And you of course need to specify both one and the other, or neither.

 A habit can be suspended, via the `Suspended` property.
 Being marked as such means that the task won't be generated at all.
 For example, going to the gym might be suspended while you're recovering from an illness.